Skip to main content

 Tree Topology

-A tree topology refers to a network structure where devices are connected in a hierarchical manner, resembling the branches of a tree.
+A tree topology refers to a network structure where devices are connected hierarchically, resembling the branches of a tree.

 In this type of network, a central node often called the root, is connected to multiple child nodes, which in turn can have their own child nodes.